Hanaasagi/tokio-metrics-collector/README.md

 ## Task Metrics

 - **[`instrumented_count`]**
-  The number of tasks instrumented.
+  [`Gauge`] The number of tasks instrumented in the interval.
 - **[`dropped_count`]**
-  The number of tasks dropped.
+  [`Gauge] The number of tasks dropped in the interval.
 - **[`first_poll_count`]**
-  The number of tasks polled for the first time.
+  [`Gauge`] The number of tasks polled for the first time in the interval.
 - **[`total_first_poll_delay`]**
-  The total duration elapsed between the instant tasks are instrumented, and the instant they are first polled.
+  [`Counter`] The total duration elapsed between the instant tasks are instrumented, and the instant they are first polled.
 - **[`total_idled_count`]**
-  The total number of times that tasks idled, waiting to be awoken.
+  [`Counter`] The total number of times that tasks idled, waiting to be awoken.
 - **[`total_idle_duration`]**
-  The total duration that tasks idled.
+  [`Counter`] The total duration that tasks idled.
 - **[`total_scheduled_count`]**
-  The total number of times that tasks were awoken (and then, presumably, scheduled for execution).
+  [`Counter`] The total number of times that tasks were awoken (and then, presumably, scheduled for execution).
 - **[`total_scheduled_duration`]**
-  The total duration that tasks spent waiting to be polled after awakening.
+  [`Counter`] The total duration that tasks spent waiting to be polled after awakening.
 - **[`total_poll_count`]**
-  The total number of times that tasks were polled.
+  [`Counter`] The total number of times that tasks were polled.
 - **[`total_poll_duration`]**
-  The total duration elapsed during polls.
+  [`Counter`] The total duration elapsed during polls.
 - **[`total_fast_poll_count`]**
-  The total number of times that polling tasks completed swiftly.
+  [`Counter`] The total number of times that polling tasks completed swiftly.
 - **[`total_fast_poll_duration`]**
-  The total duration of fast polls.
+  [`Counter`] The total duration of fast polls.
 - **[`total_slow_poll_count`]**
-  The total number of times that polling tasks completed slowly.
+  [`Counter`] The total number of times that polling tasks completed slowly.
 - **[`total_slow_poll_duration`]**
-  The total duration of slow polls.
+  [`Counter`] The total duration of slow polls.
 - **[`total_short_delay_count`]**
-  The total count of short scheduling delays.
+  [`Counter`] The total count of short scheduling delays.
 - **[`total_short_delay_duration`]**
-  The total duration of short scheduling delays.
+  [`Counter`] The total duration of short scheduling delays.
 - **[`total_long_delay_count`]**
-  The total count of long scheduling delays.
+  [`Counter`] The total count of long scheduling delays.
 - **[`total_long_delay_duration`]**
-  The total duration of long scheduling delays.
+  [`Counter`] The total duration of long scheduling delays.

 [`instrumented_count`]: https://docs.rs/tokio-metrics/0.2.*/tokio_metrics/struct.TaskMetrics.html#structfield.instrumented_count
 [`dropped_count`]: https://docs.rs/tokio-metrics/0.2.*/tokio_metrics/struct.TaskMetrics.html#structfield.dropped_count